Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

 QB Jaxson Dart, New York Giants, 175.5 passing yards - Less (1.80x)

-Dart has failed to reach 176 or more yards in three of four games this season, including two starts.
-In a 21-18 win over the Los Angeles Chargers on Sept.
-28, he completed 13 of 20 passes for 111 yards and one touchdown.
-Dart is questionable with a hamstring injury, which could also affect his performance on Thursday night.
+Including two starts, Dart has failed to reach 176 or more yards in three of four games this season.
+He completed 13 of 20 passes for just 111 yards and one touchdown in a 21-18 win over the Los Angeles Chargers on Sept.
+28. Dart is questionable with a hamstring injury, which could also affect his performance on Thursday night.
 Pick it at Sleeper:

 TE Theo Johnson, New York Giants, 29.5 receiving yards - Less (1.78x)

-Johnson has played in all five games for the Giants this season.
-He has reached 30 or more receiving yards in just two games, including a six-catch, 33-yard performance in Sunday's win over the Saints.
+Johnson reached 30 or more receiving yards in just two of five games, including a six-catch, 33-yard performance in Sunday's win over the Saints.
 He did not have a catch against the Eagles last year.
 He has had at least one reception in each game in 2025.
+This season, Philadelphia has allowed the third-fewest receiving yards to opposing tight ends, with three of the five starting TEs it has faced being held under 25 receiving yards.

 TE Dallas Goedert, Philadelphia Eagles, 0.5 anytime touchdowns - More (3.05x)

-Goedert has played in four games this season for the Eagles, registering at least one touchdown in each of the last three games.
+Goedert has been hot of late.
+He has played in four games this season, registering at least one touchdown in each of the last three.
 In a 31-25 win over the Tampa Bay Buccaneers, he caught four passes for 37 yards and two touchdowns.
 He had three catches for 19 yards and a score in Sunday's loss to Denver.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.64x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 39-20 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.